MarkAdell/my_articles/self_joins_practical_examle/README.md

 We have events from 5 customers.
 Only the `customer_id` of `40` added items to their basket and then created an order.
 The others did not, so we want to retrieve these customers to send them a push notification.

-One thing I like to do before writing non-straightforward SQL queries, is to write in plain text what exactly I want to achieve, in a way that would help me translate that into the query.
+Before writing non-straightforward SQL queries, I like to use plain text to describe exactly what I want to achieve, in a way that would help me translate that into the query.
 Let's see what I would write for our case:

-"I want to retrieve all customer ids where their `event_type` is `'added_items_to_basket'` and their `event_timestamp` is one or more hours ago, excluding those where there are rows with the same `customer_id` and `event_name` = `'created_order'` and a greater `event_timestamp`"
+"I want to retrieve all customer ids that their `event_type` is `'added_items_to_basket'` and their `event_timestamp` is one or more hours ago, excluding those where there are rows with the same `customer_id` and `event_name` = `'created_order'` and a greater `event_timestamp`"

 Let's start with the easy part of the query, which is selecting all customers who added items to their basket at least one hour ago: